bluekiwi6/ilight_reset/readme.md

 ![Connection3](images/connected3.JPEG)

 ## Reset the counter
-The reset program runs when the uno starts up, so there are three ways to start it:
+The reset program runs when the arduino starts up, so there are three ways to start it:
 * Run the program upload again
 * Disconnect and reconnect the usb
 * Press the reset button on the arduino